Amazon's Prime Day shatters sales record -- again

 Amazon's Prime Day again proved to be a huge success.

-The exclusive sale for Prime members, held on Tuesday, broke the e-commerce titan's single-day sales record a second year in a row.
-Amazon said Wednesday overall sales grew by 60 percent from the year earlier and more new members joined Prime than on any other day in Amazon history.
+The exclusive sale for Prime members, held on Tuesday, broke the e-commerce titan's single-day sales record for the second year in a row.
+Amazon said Wednesday that overall sales grew by 60 percent from a year earlier and that more new members joined Prime than on any other day in Amazon history.

 Amazon has found huge success creating the sales holiday in 2015 to mark its 20th anniversary.
 For that first year, Prime Day outpaced prior Black Friday sales.
 Then, last year, the company broke its single-day sales record.
 Amazon said it surpassed that sales record yet again on Tuesday.